Steps to create a web application in Azure Portal using the 'new' App Registrations UI:

 c) Select the certificate that you have created and enter "ChangeAuditorAppxxxxxxxx" into the description, and then click "Add"

-12. Create a new Azure AD/O365 template for in CA client using the tenant name (adc.onmicrosoft.com), the recently created web app ID, and secret value from earlier steps.
+12. Create a new Azure AD/O365 template for in CA client using the tenant name (adc.onmicrosoft.com), web app ID, and value.

 Azure AD template: